1305 PR.02 Cost Transfers Involving Sponsored Projects

 Regular Monitoring of the Labor Suspense Account

 - The labor suspense account should not be used as 1) a mechanism to “park” costs for sponsored awards that have not been received/executed by Yale, or 2) an alternative to an At-Risk account.
 An At-Risk account should be requested when appropriate for any work performed in advance of receiving the official award document from the sponsor; otherwise the work on the anticipated award should not begin.
-Please refer to Guide 1304 GD.01 At-Risk Accounts for assistance.
+Please refer to Pre-Award Costs and At-Risk Account Requests for assistance.

 - Clearing invoices that are in progress and posted to a suspense account throughout the month assists in a more efficient month-end closing.

 Verify Salary Information